tarantool/doc/doc/book/admin/start_stop_instance.rst

 ..
 NOTE::

-    In this section, a `sharded_cluster <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/sharding/instances.enabled/sharded_cluster>`_ application is used to demonstrate how to start, stop, and manage instances in a cluster.
+    In this section, a `sharded_cluster_crud <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/sharding/instances.enabled/sharded_cluster_crud>`_ application is used to demonstrate how to start, stop, and manage instances in a cluster.

 .. _configuration_run_instance: